- Types of Eczema

 - Previous history of eczema

-Who can be more Prone to Eczema during Pregnancy?
+Who Is More Prone to Eczema During Pregnancy?

 In most cases, pregnancy-induced eczema is the first time that most women have experienced eczema in their lives.
 Furthermore, any history of eczema earlier in life could cause it to flare up again during pregnancy.
 Estimates point at roughly 20-40 percent of cases being of women who have experienced eczema before.
 Nearly 60-80 percent women experience eczema for the first time, during their pregnancy.

 The doctor might ask you to recall any changes you noticed in your body in the months of your pregnancy.
-They will primarily work towards ruling out any other causes that might cause similar red spots to appear, ensuring your baby is safe.
+They will primarily work towards ruling out any other causes that might lead to similar red spots to appear, ensuring your baby is safe.

 It’s best to personally note the specific time around when you first spotted the changes in your skin if any lifestyle or routine changes have been undertaken following which the spots began to appear, any particular aspect that helped reduce eczema or worsened it, and so on.